ovindumandith/QA_assignment/AI_USAGE.md

 - The debugging steps (reading the stack trace, inspecting the DOM with DevTools, validating the selector in the Console) were performed by me manually on the live application.
-- Claude helped me write up the debugging report clearly for the PDF submission.

-### Step 8 - Reflection Video
-- Claude provided a suggested script structure for the 5-minute video.
-- The actual recording, narration, and demonstration were done by me.
-- I adapted the script based on what I actually built rather than reading it word for word.

 ---